Amidst ESG Backlash, Companies Should (and Are) Staying the Course on Sustainability hero image

 Welcome to the first edition of Insights+, a new series that will provide in-depth analysis of emerging global economic and social issues that are fundamental to your sustainable business strategy.
 In each issue, we’ll answer questions on critical topics that will help guide your leadership to mitigate risks while creating strategic advantage.

-This first edition is open to all; however, future installments will be a feature available exclusively to member companies.
-We welcome your feedback, if you have follow-up questions on any of the topics covered, or would like to suggest issues for us to explore in upcoming editions, please feel free to contact us.
+We welcome your feedback.
+If you have follow-up questions on any of the topics covered, or would like to suggest issues for us to explore in upcoming editions, please feel free to contact us.

 Recently, a mix of economic and political factors have created a challenging environment for companies committed to just and sustainable business.
 Business faces a political backlash arising from partisan attacks on so-called “woke capitalism,” particularly in the US, as well as economic concerns related to inflation, potential recession, and the prospects of an acute energy crisis in Europe.